 The Cookies inspector displays the contents of any outbound

 The Raw Inspector allows you to view the complete request and response, including headers and bodies, as text.
 Most of the inspector represents a large text area that displays the body text interpreted using the detected character set with the headers, the byte-order-marker, or an embedded

 META tag declaration.

 By default, the request or response will be displayed as received, which means that encoded or compressed content will be in a non-human readable format and received as is.
-The Raw Inspector comes with a special decode button in the inspector toolbar to decode encoded or compressed content.
+The Raw Inspector comes with a special decode button (located in the inspector toolbar), decoding encoded content.